RomanBoegli/godbbench/README.md

 # Relational Database Systems
 Relational databases belong to the most popular database management systems (DBMS) nowadays.
 Every computer science freshman will address this data storage paradigm in an early stage and everybody in the professional world that relies on computer systems has most probably had (un)consciously interacted with it before.
 It was first introduced by Ted Codd in 1970 [[1]](#1).
 Roughly ten years later, its first commercial model became available in form of IBM's Orcale DBMS.
 Micorosft followed with its own products such as SQLServer and Access.
 Besides this, free and open-source solutions like MySQL and PostgreSQL started to emerge [[2]](#2).

+Nowadays, the term *post-relational* DBMS is also used for these types of DB systems to emphasize the fact that data storing techniques are not exclusively constrained to relationally linked tables.
+Data may also be stored in other forms, for instance, JSON, key-value-pairs or document-oriented.
+Since these alternative storage approaches may not at all or only partially work with SQL, the term *NoSQL* evolved.
+Thus, its meaning can be interpreted literally (*"No SQL"*) or as *"Not Only SQL"*.
+For the sake of simplicity, however, this project continues to use the term *relational* in this context.

 Relationally storing data first and foremost means that every piece of unique information ideally is stored only once in our database and then referenced multiple times to wherever it is required to be.
 This referencing works with so-called primary keys (PK) and foreign keys (FK), where the latter serves as a pointer to the actual information.
 The following example describes such a relationally linked data structure utilizing a merchant use case.